QuTech-Delft/cQASM-spec/docs/language_specification/general_overview.md

 |:------:|:------:|:------:|
 |  `1`   |  `1`   |  `0`   |

-The same ordering applies to bit registers, _i.e._ for the for a bit register `b`, the ordering is given by `b[n-1]b[n]...b[1]b[0]`.
+The same ordering applies to bit registers, _i.e._, for a bit register `b`, the ordering is given by `b[n-1]b[n]...b[1]b[0]`.